kyaiooiayk/MLOps-Machine-Learning-Operations/README.md

 <br>

 - Document:
   - [MongoDB](https://www.mongodb.com/) is an open-source, document database designed for ease of development and scaling.
+It is classified as a NoSQL database program, MongoDB uses JSON-like documents with optional schemas.
   - [Elastic](https://www.elastic.co/) search & analyze data in real time.
 - Wide column:
   - [Apache Cassandra](https://cassandra.apache.org/_/index.html) is the right choice when you need scalability and high availability without compromising performance.